min2ha/ukwa-site/content/target/53224/index.en.md

   "subject": "UK General Election 2017"
 }

-# Skwarkbox: Did you know homeless people can register to vote?
-Here’s how. #GE17

 An article about how homeless people can register to vote in the 2017 UK General Election..